History & Preservation

 Acting on behalf of the Pontifical Delegation, Nicola Salvioli’s restoration team conducted an initial fact-finding examination of the monument in the spring of 2023.
 Their close inspection consisted of in-depth examination of the surface both with the naked eye and using a microscope, endoscopies exploring the interior of the bronze, and a photographic campaign.
 The wealth of data concerning the artist’s technique and the condition of the monument was recorded graphically on 3D models, based on which a set of recapitulatory tables were generated, enabling the team to perform an initial assessment of the current state of Donatello’s masterpiece.
 This was followed by operational assistance during the diagnostic phases conducted by Padua University’s CIBA (Interdepartmental Archaeological, Architectural and Art Historical [Cultural Assets] Research, Study and Conservation Center) on behalf of the Padua Soprintendenza ABAP, leading to the identification of areas of analysis and the sampling of material for analysis in relation to the monument’s more immediately apparent issues.

 Also, in the context of the research currently under way to produce a project for the restoration of the statue, one unquestionably important aspect is to determine the monument’s structural stability.
-This, in order not only to define its present condition both in a static situation and in the event of an earthquake, but also to identify the precautionary measures to be adopted during the delicate phase involving the transfer of the monument to a protected environment for further analysis prior to its restoration proper.
-On-site inspection has revealed fragility and signs of age on certain parts of the statue due both to its original construction and subsequent deterioration, and to its manipulation in the past (for example, its removal and replacement in position in wartime).
+This, in order not only to define its present condition both in a static situation and in the event of an earthquake, but also to identify the precautionary measures needed during the delicate phase involving the transfer of the monument to a protected environment for further analysis prior to its restoration proper.
+On-site inspection revealed fragility and signs of age on certain parts of the statue due both to its original construction and subsequent deterioration, and to its manipulation in the past (for example, its removal and replacement in position in wartime).
 It will be necessary to pay specific attention to such areas when defining the restoration project.

 Details of the equestrian monument showing signs of corrosion and copper’s deterioration.
 Before conservation.